frostime/siyuan-dailynote-today/README_en_US.md

 - When you start the plugin, it automatically creates/opens today's daily note, achieving a similar effect as in logseq
 - If you don't need it, you can turn off this feature in the settings panel
+- The custom paths and templates set in the notebook settings page are still valid

 #### 1.1 I have multiple notebooks, which notebook will be used to create notes by default?